5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 ## Network-specific boot arguments
 |Boot-arg|Description|
 |------|-----------|
-**`dk.e1000=0`/`e1000=0`** (Big Sur and Monterey only)| Prohibits Intel I225-V Ethernet Controller from using `com.apple.DriverKit-AppleEthernetE1000.dext` (Apple's new Driver Extension) and uses `AppleIntelI210Ethernet.kext` instead.
-This is optional since most 400-series mainboards (and newer) with an I225-V NIC are compatible with the .dext version of the driver.
-It's required on some Gigabyte boards which can only use the .kext driver.</br>:warning: These boot-args no longer work in macOS Ventura, since the .kext version was removed from the `IONetworkingFamily.kext` (located under /S/L/E/)!
+**`dk.e1000=0`** (Big Sur)</br> **`e1000=0`** (Monterey)| Prohibits Intel I225-V Ethernet Controller from using `com.apple.DriverKit-AppleEthernetE1000.dext` (Apple's new Driver Extension) and uses `AppleIntelI210Ethernet.kext` instead.
+This is optional since most 400-series mainboards (and newer) with an I225-V NIC are compatible with the `.dext` version of the driver.
+It's required on some Gigabyte boards which can only use the `.kext` driver.</br>:warning: These boot-args no longer work in macOS Ventura, since the .kext version was removed from the `IONetworkingFamily.kext` (located under /S/L/E/)!

 ## Other useful boot arguments
 |Boot-arg|Description|
 |--------|-----------|
-**`alcid=1`**|For selecting a layout-id for AppleALC, whereas the numerical value specifies the layout-id.
+**`alcid=X`**|For selecting a layout-id for AppleALC, where `X` needs to be a numerical value specifying the layout-id.
 See [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your system's audio CODEC.
-**`amfi_get_out_of_my_way=1`**| Disables Apple Mobile File Integrity. **Requirement**: disabled `SIP`.
+**`amfi_get_out_of_my_way=1`**| Disables Apple Mobile File Integrity (AMFI). **Requirement**: disabled `SIP`.
 AMFI is a macOS kernel module enforcing code-signing and library validation which strengthens security.
 Even after disabling these services, AMFI is still checking the signatures of every running app and will cause non-Apple apps to crash when they touch extra-sensitive areas of the system.
 There's also a [kext](https://github.com/osy/AMFIExemption) which does this on a per-app-basis.
 **`-force_uni_control`**| Force-enables Universal Control service in macOS Monterey 12.3+

 ## Boot-args and device properties provided by Kexts